-- "Very happy with the service."
+- "More than happy with the service."

-- "No concerns at all."
+- "Doing a good job."

-- "Very reliable."
+- "No issues at all."

 Service user records viewed in the agency office included referral information received from the Health and Social Care (HSC) Trust.
 The referrals detailed the services being commissioned and relevant risk assessments.
 The agency care plans and risk assessments completed by staff during their initial service visits contained evidence that service users' and/or relatives' views had been obtained and where possible, incorporated.